Add and Manage Teams

 - If you're a Company Admin, you can edit the Roles available to Teams in your company by going to Settings>Manage Tags>Team Members>Roles.

 - If a Team Member is tagged with more than one role, they will see all the questions assigned to each of their roles in the assessment, if there are different questions in the assessment based on the participant's role.

 - In the context of AgilityHealth®, ScumMaster and Team Facilitator tend to be the same thing.
 We choose to use ScrumMaster for the Role title.

-- When using the TeamHealth 2.5 assessment for teams tagged as Service and Support or Software Delivery (generally non-business teams), be sure the ScrumMaster and/or Product Owner are tagged as such, so they will see the quantitative questions.
+- When using the TeamHealth® 2.5 or later versions assessment for teams tagged as Service and Support or Software Delivery (generally non-business teams), be sure the ScrumMaster and/or Product Owner is tagged as such, so they will see the quantitative questions.

 - When setting up teams and team members who will take the DevOps Health V2.0 assessment, make sure to include a role for each team member.
 This is important in analyzing the results of the assessment.